 HBV and HCV viremia detection were based on DNA/RNA amplification.
 Genotypes detection was performed using PCR or direct sequencing.
 HCV genotype classification was considered because in many studies, HCV cases were classified at the genotype level but not at the subtype level.
 Journal articles, publisher correspondence, news, letters, book chapters and studies whose data were ambiguous or could not be extracted were systematically excluded.
 The search and selection of the relevant articles in the three databases was carried out by two independent reviewers.
 The inclusion of a study by both reviewers was a requirement.
 In case of disagreement on the eligibility of a study, the problem was solved through a discussion and/or consensus with a third reviewer.

-Extractions of data and analyzes
+Extractions of data and analysis

 The genotyping data were extracted from the different studies carried out in Ghana, Nigeria and WAEMU countries.
 The data extracted from the various studies included in this review are: the first author, the year of the data publication, the study population, the type of study or data collection (prospective or retrospective), the country, the number of samples successfully genotyped and the results of identified genotypes.